Swadesh13/Tweet-Analysis/README.md

-# twitter-data-collection
+# Twitter Data Analysis
-Code for retrieving useful tweets from Twitter
+Code for retrieving and analysing useful tweets from Twitter.